mms-gianni/GitGenie/README.md

 git gci -s 5 -e
 ```

-### Creaate a commit message in a different language
+### Creaate a commit message in a different language and use a short commit message
 ```
-git gci -l de
+git gci -L de -l short
 ```